 While other technologies would continue to be evaluated, the nuclear electric/plasma propulsion combination with a direct docking was determined to be the most useful concept for all asteroid types.
 The development of this technology would also provide the capability to accomplish many other deep space missions.
 With no showstoppers present, the meeting ended with an upbeat feeling that the technology existed to plan and execute such a demonstration mission.
 A change of just 1 or 2 cm/sec in the orbital velocity of an asteroid would be easy to measure from the Earth using radar, and would be enough to avoid a collision with Earth if it were carried out a number of years in advance.

 An asteroid caused the extinction of the dinosaurs and most of life on Earth during the Cretaceous period.
 But they had no way of preventing their demise.
 Humans do, and we realized our group could be instrumental in strategizing how to protect our planet and humanity from future asteroid collisions.
-Despite the seriousness of the subject, that initial meeting ended on an upbeat note, as we realized that we have the technology and ability to plan and execute a demonstration asteroid deflection mission.
-We proposed that a good trial project would be to select a representative NEA (one not headed toward Earth) and change its orbit slightly as a demonstration of our capability.
+Despite the seriousness of the subject, that initial meeting ended on an upbeat note, as the group realized that they had the technology and ability to plan and execute a demonstration asteroid deflection mission.
+So Clark Chapman, Piet Hut, Ed Lu, and Rusty Schweickart took up the challenge and founded the B612 Foundation in 2002.